Managing University Capital Equipment

 - Non-Capital Equipment/Expendable Material

-- Personal property items with a cost of less than $2,500 OR a useful life of less than one year.
+- Personal property items with a cost of less than $5,000, a useful life of less than one year, or the University does not have ownership title.

 - The University has title to all equipment assets purchased on University accounts or transferred here from another institution unless it is specifically stated in a government grant or contract that the government retains title to the equipment purchased on that award.